 Now for the fun part!!
-Use the reference guides above to choose your base, dried or fresh herbs, and essential oils based on your skin type, budget, likes and dislikes.
+Use the reference guides above to choose your base, dried or fresh herbs, and essential oils based on your skin type, budget, likes, and dislikes.

-Prepare a comfortable place to sit and steam, such as table and chair.
+Prepare a comfortable place to sit and steam, such as a table and chair.
 Put on some Zen sounds or music.
 Pull back your hair to ensure it stays away from your face.

 Then cleanse your face with your regular face wash and rinse with lukewarm water.
 Try my recipe for a cleansing aloe vera face wash.